Targeted free energy estimation via learned mappings: Discussion

 \section{Discussion}

-In this work, we turn TFEP into a learning problem by combining it with state-of-the-art ML techniques.
+In this work, we turn TFEP into a machine learning problem by combining it with state-of-the-art ML techniques.
 TFEP previously required hand-crafting a tractable mapping on configuration-space, a significant challenge for many realistic systems.
 We proposed to represent the mapping by a suitable neural network, and identified training objectives for unidirectional and bidirectional cases.
-We then tested their performance on a fully periodic system.
-This type of boundary condition is routinely used in atomistic simulations but poses a challenge for ML models, as it requires careful design of the flow architecture.
-Our experimental results suggest that both LFEP and LBAR estimators lead to a significant variance reduction compared to their respective baselines.
-Furthermore, we found that the LBAR method is even competitive with a multi-staged MBAR estimator while requiring only a small fraction of the data.
-Our results therefore clearly highlight the potential of this approach and suggest that ML could eliminate the need for staging altogether.
+We then tested their performance on a prototype solvation system -- the growth of a soft sphere in a fluid of solvent particles in periodic boundary conditions.
+While this system is relatively simplistic from a physical standpoint, it poses a significant challenge for ML models due to the system's underlying permutational symmetry and periodic boundary conditions.
+Our experimental results indicate that both LFEP and LBAR estimators can lead to a significant variance reduction compared to their respective baselines and therefore clearly highlight the potential of this approach.
+Interesting directions for future work include a systematic analysis of the error of the learned estimators and a detailed comparison with MBAR.
+We believe it is possible that optimal estimation strategies on complex systems will contain a combination of staging and mapping.

 Improving TFEP via learned mappings relates to the general idea of improving importance sampling by learning the proposal distribution, which has been explored substantially in machine learning and statistics.
 For instance, recent works in machine learning have proposed training a flexible deep-learning model of the proposal distribution to improve importance sampling~\cite{Mueller2018} or more sophisticated variants such as bridge sampling~\cite{papamakarios2015distilling} and sequential Monte Carlo~\cite{gu2015nasmc,paige2016inferencenets,le2017inferencecompilation}.
 In turn, these approaches can be traced back to methods for adaptive importance sampling~\cite{cappe2008adaptive} and adaptive sequential Monte Carlo~\cite{cornebise2008adaptive} in statistics.
 One recent instance of these approaches that relates closely to our work is \textit{Neural Importance Sampling}~\cite{Mueller2018}, which uses expressive normalizing flows to learn good proposal distributions for importance sampling.
 Many of the above works have noted that the choice of loss function is important, with the forward KL divergence and chi-squared divergence being standard choices.
 These observations are in line with our observations of the differences between the unidirectional and bidirectional training losses.